The Experience Revolution is here

 Bottom line, an experience is the result of dozens or even hundreds of cumulative events and moments over time.
 Most of these moments never figure in an SLA because most are small or happen behind the scenes.
-But they do determine the experience.
+But they do shape an experience.
 Fixing an incident may involve calling the service desk, determining the issue, attempting repairs, restore attempts, and notification that the issue is resolved.

 Yet, most of the transactions happen out of the employee’s sight.
 Their experience of getting something fixed begins when they report it and ends when it’s working again, with few or no events in between.
 The IT process and SLA to get to a resolution are out of sight and out of mind.
-Even the timeframe may not even matter.
+Even the timeframe may not matter.
 Sometimes five minutes is too long.
-Other times, five days may be fine.
+Other times, a fix within five days could be fine.

-In effect you have two perspectives on the same issue.
-The IT perspective says “we hit all our SLAs so the end user will be happy.
+There are actually two perspectives on the same problem.
+The IT perspective says “We hit all our SLAs, so the end user should be happy.
 Set that indicator to green.”
 The end user experience says, “I needed it fixed five days ago.
 No information.
 No progress reports along the way.
 I’m not happy at all.”
 Red frowny face.

 All our Experience Management Solutions

-Start with one of our training courses to learn about XLA and Xperience Management and get started hands-on
+Get started hands-on with one of our training courses about XLA and IT Experience Management

-Map the current IT Xperience and discover how agreements can meet XLA standards
+Map the current IT Experience and discover how agreements can meet XLA standards

 Participate in the annual customer experience measurement of leading companies in the Dutch IT market